Educating for transformation

 Once these pieces came together, a fully accredited program was offered, and the Calvin Prison Initiative (CPI) was born.

 The Calvin Prison Initiative began in the fall of 2015 with its first cohort of 20 students.
-Each school year, CPI accepts 20 male inmates from various Michigan state prison to its program.
+Each school year, CPI accepts 20 to 25 incarcerated individuals from various Michigan state prison to its program.
 Men who are interested in CPI apply to the program and, if accepted, are transferred to the Handlon Correctional Facility.

 Students in the CPI program typically take eight to nine courses each school year.
-Because CPI is accredited through Calvin University, their coursework contains a full liberal arts core.
-Students take courses in a variety of disciplines such as English, Psychology, History, Social Work and others.
-The bulk of classes focus on the disciplines of religion and leadership.
-By the end of five years, students will earn a BA degree in Faith and Community Leadership.
+Because CPI is accredited through Calvin University, their coursework contains a robust liberal arts core.
+Students take courses in a variety of disciplines such as English, psychology, history, philosophy, social work, communication and more.
+By the end of five years, students will have earned a certificate in Faith and Community Leadership, a certificate in Liberal Arts and Sciences, and a bachelor of arts degree with double majors in Faith and Community Leadership and Human Services.

 A program with purpose

-By giving inmates educational opportunities, CPI hopes to help reform and reshape prison culture.
+By giving incarcerated individuals educational opportunities, CPI hopes to help reform and reshape prison culture.
 Studies show that prison education programs significantly lower rates of inmate violence and reduce the likelihood of recidivism once an individual is released from prison.
-In CPI’s first year, 100 percent of student inmates passed every course with a class grade point average (GPA) of 3.6.
+In CPI’s first year, 100 percent of students passed every course with a class grade point average (GPA) of 3.6.
 These numbers are promising.
 CPI hopes this educational success will lower rates of inmate violence and recidivism at Handlon.

 Uniting hearts and minds